did-hack/didhack.xyz/_pages/resources.md

-## 3 Ecosystems
+## Ecosystems

-By no means are these the only Ecosystems built on and expanding the technologies above.
-But these are a good place to start
+By no means are these the only ecosystems built on and expanding the technologies above.
+But these are a good place to start and there will be plenty of help from mentors of these ecosystems throughout the hackathon.

-### WIP
+### Corporate Sponsors

+**Dock** utilizes blockchain technology to transform the management, sharing, and verification of digital credentials for individuals and organizations.
+By providing a secure, transparent, and tamper-proof solution with decentralized identifiers (DIDs) and verifiable credentials, Dock ensures data privacy and reduces fraud potential.
+The platform benefits organizations by issuing easily verifiable, globally recognized digital credentials, streamlining recruitment and boosting trust in qualifications.
+With tools and APIs for developers, Dock enables seamless integration into existing systems or new application development, fostering a more secure, trusted, and efficient digital landscape.

+**Aviary Tech** aims to build a more equitable internet by combining emerging technologies and standards to eliminate the need for trust in intermediaries.
+The platform offers customizable software for organizations to securely issue credentials and share information, utilizing Verifiable Credentials to prevent data tampering.
+Aviary Tech ensures end-to-end security, seamless cross-border collaboration, and privacy by default.
+For individuals, it provides self-sovereign digital identifiers, giving users control over their online identity and data sharing.
+Encrypted messages remain strictly peer-to-peer, ensuring communication privacy and security.

 <!-- There are multiple different implementations for acheiving Decentralized Identity.
 Each are quite involved on their own.